munterfi/drtplanr/README.md

-# Demand responsive transport planner (drtplanr)
+# Demand-responsive transport planner (drtplanr)

-Open source tool for planning and optimizing demand responsive transport systems.
+Tool for planning and optimizing virtual stations in demand-responsive transport systems (name inspired by [stplanr](https://github.com/ropensci/stplanr)).

 The configured model optimizes the positions of virtual stations in an assumed on-demand service for the community of Jegenstorf in Bern, Switzerland.